File IO in NodeJS

 Note that readFileSync() returns the contents of the file, rather than passing it as a parameter to a callback function.

-If you run the script again (node samples/file-io-example.js) you'll see in the console log that even though the synchronized versions are called after the asynchronous ones, they are completing first.
-This is because synchronized functions and methods will block the program (stop it from continuing to run subsequent lines of code) until it completes.
+If you run the script again (by entering node samples/file-io-example.js* in the terminal) you'll see in the console log that even though the synchronized versions are called after the asynchronous ones, they are completing first.
+This is because synchronized functions and methods will block the program (stop it from continuing to run subsequent lines of code) until the file operation completes.

 Asynchronous functions and methods execute in the background, on a separate thread.
 This allows the subsequent lines in your program to run WHILE the asynchronous code is executing in the background.
 Threads are a complicated topic in programming, but they allow your program to multi-task.
 Various programming languages have different ways of dealing with threads, and NodeJS uses callbacks to allow your program to multi-task.
-If you use synchronized methods, then your code will execute the code in the order it appears.
+If you use synchronized methods, then your lines of code will execute in order (synchronously).
 And any operations that take a long time will 'block' the rest of the program from running until they complete.

-You have now seen how to do basic file IO operations (in NodeJS), which is a very imporant task in programming.
+You have now seen how to do basic file IO operations (in NodeJS), which is a very important task in programming.

 Follow up questions